 More in-depth explanations of the importance of a low bottom bracket and a narrow Q-factor can be found in our article Best Kids Bikes: The Authoritative Buying Guide.

-With a minimum seat height of 25.8″, the Alpha Four is sized very similarly to our other favorite 24 inch bikes.
+With a minimum seat height of 25.8″, the Prevelo Alpha Four is sized very similarly to our other favorite 24 inch bikes.
 It’s a great fit for kids with at least a 23″ inseam, while kids with inseams less than 23″ would be better off on the 20-inch Prevelo Alpha Three.
-Refer to our bike sizing chart to see which size is best for your kid.
+If you’re unsure which size is best for your child, refer to our bike sizing chart.